-For regulated horticultural, plants, live animals, animal products and high risk food and feed products you must submit one or more advance notifications for every import declaration you submit to HM Revenue and Customs’ (HMRC’s) Customs Handling of Import and Export Freight (CHIEF) system.
+For regulated horticultural, plants, live animals, animal products and high risk food and feed products you must submit one or more advance notifications for every import declaration you submit to HMRC’s Customs Handling of Import and Export Freight (CHIEF) system.

 For regulated import consignments that contain horticultural, planting material and plant-related goods, you must provide an advance notification to the Procedure for Electronic Application for Certificates (PEACH).

 For regulated live animals, animal products and high risk food and feed imports, you must provide an advance notification to the Trade Control and Expert System (TRACES), EU’s central IT system for control of third country imports of live animals, animal products and non-animal food products.

 You must also make an import declaration to HMRC’s CHIEF system.

 Defra’s ALVS enables the Rural Payment Agency (RPA), Animal and Plant Health Agency (APHA) and Port Health Authorities (PHA) to pass their decision notifications (as a result of risk assessment or inspection decisions) captured on PEACH or TRACES electronically to HMRC.

 Where a release decision is given, agents and importers who handle horticultural, plant, live animals, animal products and high risk food and feed products benefit from faster customs clearance times and less paperwork handling.

-Use the manual release form if ALVS can’t process an automated release.
+Use the manual release form if ALVS cannot process an automated release.

 Imports in the scope of the ALVS

 All RPA/APHA/PHA controlled imports will be routed through ALVS.
-However, importers and agents can’t see or log onto ALVS.
+However, importers and agents cannot see or log onto ALVS.

 ALVS enables APHA’s Plant Health and Seeds Inspectors (PHSI) and/or the RPA’s Horticultural Marketing Inspectorate (HMI) to provide their import control decisions electronically to HMRC on customs ‘Route 1’ consignments containing plants, flowers, fresh fruit and vegetables that are:

 - imported into England and Wales from countries outside the EU

 indirect imports of controlled products that come into the EU through another member state and have England or Wales as their final destination where either the: